v2.0.9New: annotations, bookmarks, message votes, ChatGPT export import, safer transfer restore, compressed raw archive.

 read session -> local UI

-source record hash stamp AES-GCM seal encrypted vault
+source record hash stamp AES-GCM seal encrypted memory archive

 The moving line represents the write boundary: plaintext source record in memory, authenticated encrypted record at rest.